 Q: How does the combination of CareLinx, senior home care, and social determinants of health translate into savings and improved outcomes for health plans?

 Dr. Singer: Not to overstate it, but it is incredibly complicated.
 If you take 10 seniors, they might need 10 slightly different in-home care solutions.
 CareLinx knows this and addresses it by allowing plans to have trained and scalable caregivers in the homes of those seniors, tailoring care to their unique needs.
-We do safety evaluations in the home and remedy issues that seniors and their families might not even know about, like tripping hazards.
-Our human, boots-on-the-ground caregivers can react to what each person needs in real-time – but it’s also more than that.
-Our caregivers are providing transportation, picking up medications, and serving as companions – all while giving seniors the functional support they need to indirectly address other social determinants.
+We do safety evaluations in the home and remedy risk factors that seniors and their families might not even know about, like tripping hazards.
+Our human, boots-on-the-ground caregivers can react to what each person needs in real-time - but it's also more than that.
+Our caregivers are providing transportation, picking up medications, shopping for nutritious food, and serving as companions - all while giving seniors the functional support they need to indirectly address other social determinants.

 Dr. Singer: Millennials and Generation Xers spend a significant portion of their time thinking about, doing administrative work on behalf of, or working themselves to care for their loved ones.
 We know first-hand that the peace of mind that comes from the security of in-home healthcare is very real.